Editorial

 Indeed he was knighted in 2016.
 Grayson was awarded a CBE.
 Later he commented in his usual ascerbic manner ‘We Had the Queen visit yesterday.
 I hope I look that good at 90’.

-• Nan Goldin for sale
+• Nan Goldin art for sale

 How to buy Nan Goldin art